 - Online Training

 With Patrick Mahomes winning the Super Bowl recently, those in the multi-sport athlete camp have come forward banging the drum for delaying sport specialization.
-Indeed, there is mounting evidence that many elite athletes have developed utilizing this model and it is one embraced by many in strength and conditioning.
+Indeed, there is mounting evidence that many elite human beings in sport have developed utilizing this model and it is one embraced by many in strength and conditioning.

-Yet in our haste to find and develop the next crop of elite athletes, we seem to be overlooking two vital components: Talent is largely genetic and children have needs that extend beyond competition.
+Yet in our haste for finding and developing elite human beings in sport, we seem to be overlooking two vital components: Talent is largely genetic and children have needs that extend beyond competition.

-To be quite frank, our interventions and constructs for athlete development are not typically the primary cause of elite athleticism.
+To be quite frank, our interventions and constructs for developing elite human beings in sport are not typically the primary cause of elite athleticism.
 Training and sport selection are of course key elements, but there isn’t a set blueprint to make it into professional or college sports.
 In fact, what is more important than the chosen route might be the way we proceed along it.
 The top priority must be respecting the human dignity and holistic needs of each child.
 And a single blueprint can’t accommodate the dynamic, ever-changing nature of human growth.

 Sadly, many parents, young athletes and coaches are bought into the “elite at all costs” camp.
 They firmly believe you must pick a single sport early in life and dedicate copious amounts of time and resources to said sport at the expense of everything else.

-While there are athletes who have succeeded in this early specialization model, I will reiterate that increasing data suggests late specialization is becoming the chosen path for many athletes currently enjoying elite status.
+While there are athletes who have succeeded in this early specialization model, I will reiterate that increasing data suggests late specialization is becoming the chosen path for many current elite human beings in sport.

 That being said, we know the ultimate factors that propel athletes past us mere mortals are talent and the mental capacity to handle that talent.
 The latter ability is where I think the multi-sport argument carries some serious weight.